Shenyang J-6: Albania

 Albanian Air Force J-6s replaced the J-5s on the border to intercept Yugoslav incursions into Albanian airspace.
 However, the J-6 was ineffective against the faster Yugoslav MiG-21 'Fishbed'.
 Once the F-7A became available, the J-6 was redeployed to protect Tirana.
 As of 2005 all Albanian fighters were grounded due to a lack of spare parts.

 Pakistan

-Between 1965–1980, the Pakistan Air Force (PAF) received 260 F-6 fighters which went on to serve with 10 PAF squadrons at various times.
+Between 1965 and 1980, the Pakistan Air Force (PAF) received 260 F-6 fighters which went on to serve with 10 PAF squadrons at various times.
 During their service, Pakistani F-6s also underwent 140 modifications at the Pakistan Aeronautical Complex to improve its capabilities in the interceptor and close air support roles.
-These modifications included installation of Martin-Baker ejection seats, Gun cameras, Western Avionics, AIM-9B/J/P missiles, French 68mm SNEB rockets, underbelly "Gondola" fuel tanks and a special ground power unit to quickly start it's two engines in order to shorten scramble time.
+These modifications included installation of Martin-Baker ejection seats, gun cameras, western avionics, AIM-9B/J/P missiles, French 68mm SNEB rockets, underbelly gondola-style fuel tanks and a special ground power unit, to quickly start the engines and shorten scramble time.